You’ll never guess who inspired Al Pacino to create Tony Montana

 A completely bald head, a terrifying metal mask, massive musculature like a minotaur… and a cave voice.
 If the character of Bane camped by Tom Hardy in The Dark Knight Rises – remained anchored in the memory, it is partly thanks to the so particular intonation of the character.
 A metallic timbre, disembodied, tinged with an accent almost impossible to identify, forged from scratch by its interpreter.

-But how did he go about crafting the voice?
+But how did he go regarding crafting the voice?
 Interviewed by Wiredthe actor had mentioned the way in which he had suggested this track to Christopher Nolan, on the set of The Dark Knight Rises.
 “Bane is a character who has Latin origins, which is not my case,” he explained.
 “So I did some research and I found a man called Bartley Gorman, who is from the Roma community.
 They call him ‘King of the Gypsies’.
 He is a boxer and he fights with his bare hands.

 I found that great.
 I showed it to [Christopher Nolan]he said.
-“I told him we could either follow a Darth Vader lead, neutral villain tone, or we could try that.
+“I told him we might either follow a Darth Vader lead, neutral villain tone, or we might try that.
 I had considered that possibility, just in case we needed to take into account the roots and origins of Bane (…).
 [Christopher Nolan] replied that we were going to go in that direction.
 We had fun with [cet accent]we made it a little smoother, and now people love it.”

 Joaquin Phoenix was inspired by the Scarecrow from the Wizard of Oz to create his Joker